isotopp/isotopp.github.io/content/posts/2022-10-10-pan-narrans-and-better-meetings.md

 # Understanding conflict

-So when go for meetings, prepare an Agenda.
+So when you go for meetings, prepare an Agenda.
 If you are invited to a meeting without an Agenda, decline it.

 What is a good Agenda?